developerSid/KubernetesKluster/Provision/README.md

     name: kubernetes
 EOF
 ```
+1. execute `ansible-playbook -i inventory/vagrant.ini site.yml -k -u vagrant --tags=worker` to install all the components for the worker machines
+   1. prompts triggered by the `ansible-playbook` command
+      1. ssh password: `vagrant`
-      1. "Bind the system:kube-apiserver-to-kubelet ClusterRole to the kubernetes user"
+   1. Once the playbook is finished running need to verify that the cluster is connected
+      1. `sudo -u kubernetes /opt/kubernetes/kubernetes-v1.10.4-linux-amd64/bin/kubectl get nodes --kubeconfig /opt/kubernetes/config/master-admin.kubeconfig`